Learning relaxation time distributions from spectral induced polarization data with a complex-valued variational autoencoder: Results

-Figure~\ref{fig:tau_vs_m} summarizes the joint distribution of truncated mean relaxation time $\bar{\tau}_{[10^{-4},10^1]}$ and total chargeability $m_{[10^{-4},10^1]}$ for all material groups in the data set, and Table~\ref{tab:tau-m-summary} reports the corresponding group-level statistics.
-Together, these representations highlight systematic contrasts between granular mixtures, natural rock samples, and cementitious materials.
-The posterior uncertainty on $\bar{\tau}$ and $m$ remains small relative to the spread between material groups, which confirms that the CVAE provides well-resolved integrating parameters suitable for comparisons.
+Figure~\ref{fig:tau_vs_m} shows the joint distribution of truncated mean relaxation time $\bar{\tau}_{[10^{-4},10^1]}$ and total chargeability $m_{[10^{-4},10^1]}$ across all material groups.
+The results reveal separation between material classes, with posterior uncertainty remaining small relative to inter-group variability, which indicates that the learned representations provide stable and discriminative RTD parameters.

+Table~\ref{tab:tau-m-summary} summarizes the group-level means and standard deviations of the estimated total chargeability and mean relaxation time parameters.
 The three pyrite grain-size series form a coherent trend characterized by nearly constant chargeability and progressively increasing relaxation times.
 Across all grain sizes, the mean total chargeability remains close to $\approx 0.16$, whereas the mean relaxation time increases from $1.6\times10^{-3}$~s for the finest grains to $3.8\times10^{-2}$~s for the coarsest fraction.
-These results show that grain size primarily controls the polarization timescale, whereas the polarization strength is mostly insensitive to grain size over the investigated range.
+These results indicate that the learned RTD representation captures the dependence of polarization timescale on grain size while preserving consistent chargeability estimates.

 Graphite mixtures occupy a distinct region of the $(\bar{\tau}, m)$ space in Figure~\ref{fig:tau_vs_m}, with both substantially higher chargeability and longer relaxation times than any of the pyrite series.
 The mean total chargeability for graphite is $\approx 0.46$, nearly three times that of pyrite, and the mean relaxation time is on the order of $10^{-1}$~s.
 In contrast to pyrite, graphite exhibits a much broader distribution of relaxation times, reflected by a large dispersion in $\bar{\tau}$ and $m$.
-This combination indicates strong but heterogeneous polarization behavior, as also described in Figure~\ref{fig:chargeability}.
+This behaviour indicates that the learned representation captures both the magnitude and variability of polarization processes associated with semimetallic particles.